 - Growing up with those who have explosive behaviors

-- Certain physical conditions such as Alzheimer's disease or traumatic brain injury
+- Certain physical health conditions, such as Alzheimer's disease or a traumatic brain injury

-Anger is a natural human emotion and everyone feels it once in a while.
-It is how you deal with this feeling that matters the most.
+From reading anger quotes, we already know that anger itself can be a natural human emotion, and everyone may feel it once in a while.
+It is generally how you cope with feeling angry that matters the most.
 Some people take anger in stride and seem to barely feel it at all.
-We refer to these people as mellow or even-tempered.
-We all know people who are even-tempered.
-These are the mellow people who just seem to drift through their days with hardly any angst at all.
-They spill milk or break a dish and they smile, shrug their shoulders, clean up the mess, and move on about their day.
-The individual with
+We often refer to these people as mellow or even-tempered.
+We may all know people who are even-tempered.
+They usually seem to drift through their days with hardly any angst at all.
+They might spill milk or break a dish, and they simply smile, shrug their shoulders, clean up the mess, and move on about their day.

-So, how do you know if you have intermittent explosive disorder or need anger management?
-You have been handling anger the same way your whole life so how are you supposed to know if it is out of control or not?
-Well, here are some signs that you may need anger management counseling:
+How do you know if you have intermittent explosive disorder or need anger management?
+You may have been handling anger the same way your whole life, so how are you supposed to know if it is out of control or not?

 - Damaging property